 There isn’t really a difference in how you do a regular Diamond Painting and 5D Diamond Painting.
 It’s a difference between the diamonds used to create your masterpiece.
 Regular diamonds used in older paintings have fewer facets on them.
 Our newer MaxLuster 5D diamonds are updated with more facets for the ultimate sparkle!

-What is Full Drill Diamond Painting?
+What Are Full Drill Diamond Paintings?

 This type of painting just means you fill the entire art board area with your diamond drills.
 It differs from “partial drill” which means some of the painting is left alone as printed artwork and other parts of the painting have the diamond drills applied.
 The drills themselves also can be round or square.
 Square drills take up much more surface area and fit edge to edge with no breaks.
 In a full drill Diamond Painting square drills are very impressive and favored by most serious crafters.

 If some of the words used in diamond painting are new to you or if you’d like to know more about their meanings, we have a Glossary of Terms Commonly Used in Diamond Painting.

 What Do I Need to Get Started Diamond Painting?